cleverness/cleverness-to-do-list-plugin/readme.txt

 and frontend loops
 * Show progress as 100% completed for completed items
 * Fixed Assigned to text shows up even though the value is empty on dashboard widget
-TODO: Add completed attribute to checklist shortcode - test with master list and with all other attributes - refresh page after checking/unchecking?
+TODO: Add completed attribute to checklist shortcode - test with master list and with all other attributes - refresh page after checking/unchecking to get correct sorting?
 TODO: Add completed attribute to admin shortcode
 TODO: Add completed only shortcode to todolist shortcode?
 TODO: * Email assigned user when todo is modified in any way
 TODO: * Can multiple hierarchial categories be added to todos?
+TODO: Add show completed option in wordpress dashboard

 = 3.3.2 =
 * Updated Polish translation from Michał Wielkopolski